maxnyla/Pawsome/README.md

 - Home page:
 The home page design is very simple: the main feature is a relevant and scenic background photo that covers the full viewport.
-The goal is to showcase the services offered and use bright, happy colours that are also close to nature.
+The goal is to showcase the services offered and use bright, happy colours that are also close to nature yet not garish or too 'in your face'.
 In the center is a jumbotron that includes an 'About Me' section which is accessed through a modal window.
 Within the modal popup is a link to the booking section and also a link to the Services section.
 I like the fact that the site has many sections interlinked from different places, as I feel that it makes it more accessible.